dappnode/DAppNodeDocs/docs/troubleshooting.md

 `REG ADD HKLM\SYSTEM\CurrentControlSet\Services\RasMan\Parameters /v ProhibitIpSec /t REG_DWORD /d 0x0 /f`

 ### Linux & Android

 If you can't import the file in Linux Open VPN client make sure you have the network-manager-openvpn and network-manager-openvpn-gnome packages installed.

 you can see the whole instructions for Linux [here](https://github.com/dappnode/DAppNode/wiki/OpenVPN-Client-Guide#Linux)

-If you are still experiencing problems to connect from your Linux device please ping us in our channels, we will be happy to help!!.
+If you are still experiencing problems to connect from your Linux device please ping us in our channels, we will be happy to help!.

+### After the v0.2.x migration, I still get the old L2TP credentials

-### When performing the migration from v0.1.0 after connecting via ssh or loggin in to my machine I get old L2TP credentials that can't be opened in my OpenVPN client.
+When performing the migration from v0.1.0 after connecting via ssh or loggin in to my machine I get old L2TP credentials that can't be opened in my OpenVPN client.

 The new VPN package has not finished the installation and it is not running yet, so you get old credentials again.
 Just wait a few minutes and connect again via SSH.
-Once the new VPN package is running you will get your brand new OpenVPN credentials.You can check that the migration has been correctly performed and that you are getting the new OpenVPN credentials by typing in the server terminal ```docker ps``` and checking that the installed core packages have the mention 0.2.0
+Once the new VPN package is running you will get your brand new OpenVPN credentials.You can check that the migration has been correctly performed and that you are getting the new OpenVPN credentials by typing in the server terminal `docker ps` and checking that the installed core packages have the mention 0.2.0

 ![](https://i.imgur.com/BZYlAv2.png)